sylxjtu/icpc-crawl/README.md

-# ICPC Outstanding Teams Display
+# ICPC Show Special Teams

-Use it to show what team had participated ICPC regional contest more than twice a year
+Use it to show what team had __possibly__ participated ICPC regional contest more than twice a year in Asia East Continent

 ## Data source